osposweb/osposweb.github.io/Taxes.md

 If your tax requirements are simple this may be the best approach for you.

-The base system of OSPOS includes support for two tax types for each item.
-The tax can be treated as a sales tax or it can be treated as a value added tax.
+The base system of OSPOS includes support for two taxes for each item.
+Taxes are treated as a sales tax or it can be treated as a value added tax - it cannot be mixed.
 Whether or not it is to be treated as a sales tax or a VAT tax should be established up front.
 After sales are made any attempt to switch between the two will result in invalid report data.

 # Destination Based Tax